dotCMS/dotcms-block-editor/README.md

 Take a look inside the `/dist/libs/custom-blocks` folder, and you'll see a compiled Javascript file, in this case named `custom-blocks.js`.

-(Its exact file name may differ as defined in the project files — specifically in the `fileName` property in `/libs/{project}/vite.config.ts`.
+(Its exact file name may differ as defined in the project files — specifically, in the `fileName` property in `/libs/{project}/vite.config.ts`.
 We recommend choosing a meaningful name!)

 This file needs to be uploaded to a directory of your choice.
 Browse to that directory in the Site Browser — in this case, `/application/block-editor/extensions` — and then click the “Add” button.